-The stack pointer (SP) is an 8-bit register that stores the address used to access the stack, an area of data memory set aside for temporary storage of data and addresses.
-The SP is mapped to RAM addresses F80H-F81H, and can be read or written by 8-bit control instructions.
+The stack pointer (SP) is an 8-bit register that stores the address used to access the stack, an area of data memory set aside for temporary storage of stack addresses.
+The SP can be read or written by 8-bit control instructions.
 When addressing the SP, bit 0 must always remain cleared to logic zero.